-The 2012 SASP Progress Report incorrectly calculated the real per capita asset stock by adding the general government and non-financial public sectors.
-This double-counted the assets of the general government sector, which is already included in the non-financial public sector data, and as such should be disregarded.
-The 2014 and 2016 progress reports have corrected this to show the true real per capita asset stock for the general and non-financial public sector back to 2008-09.
+The 2012 SASP progress report incorrectly calculated the real per capita asset stock for the general and non-financial public sector by double-counting the general government sector, which is already included in the non-financial public sector data, and as such should be disregarded.
+The subsequent progress reports have corrected this to show the true real per capita asset stock for the general and non-financial public sector back to 2008-09.

 2: Public and private new engineering construction per capita